Potential super-Earth found orbiting the nearest star from our sun - Local News 8

 In 2016, astronomers found a potentially habitable planet called Proxima b around the star Proxima Centauri, which is only 4.2 light-years from Earth.
 Now, researchers have traced a second signal they believe belongs to a super-Earth orbiting the same star, increasing the intrigue of this neighboring planetary system and its potential.

 Proxima Centauri is the closest star to our sun.
-It co-exists with a binary star in Alpha Centauri.
-Proxima Centauri is a low-mass red dwarf star known as an M-class dwarf, and it happens to be close to the bright binary star Alpha Centauri AB (which outshines its cool step-brother, so to speak).
+It’s a low-mass red dwarf star known as an M-class dwarf.
+The star is in a triple star system known as Alpha Centauri, including binary pair Alpha Centauri AB.

 All of these stars are within the faint Centaurus constellation, which can’t be seen with the unaided eye.